What Is Travel Medical Insurance and How Does It Work?

 Frequently asked questions

-You should strongly consider buying travel health insurance if you plan on traveling abroad because of the high cost of many medical procedures.
-In addition, some countries will not let you visit without a travel medical policy.
+It's usually a good idea to get travel health insurance if you plan on visiting another country because of the high cost of many medical procedures.
+Plus, some countries require international visitors to have a travel medical policy.

 Sources and methodology